 HISTORY

-The oldest section of the complex of structures which one sees today at Fancroft Mill dates from around 1780.
+sees today at Fancroft Mill dates from around 1780.
 They have their origins in the industrious lives of the Pim family, Quaker millers.

 The original water wheel at Fancroft was external to this fine 5 storey sandstone building.
 However, due to the success of the enterprise at Fancroft, in 1883 the mill was reequipped.
 The original smaller wheel was replaced by the current 4.5m diameter, breast shot wheel from the Byrne foundary in Dublin’s James’s Street (The Fountain Head Bell Casting Works).
 A third set of grinding stones was also installed at this time.
 Further enlargements to the mill followed: the storage area over the water wheel, a very extensive L shaped store on 4 levels and a 2 storey section which now houses the Mill Tea Rooms and lecture/performance area.